jaustinford/iac-deploy/README.md

-# elysianskies-linode
+# iac-linode

-Local modules and a CI/CD layer for the major terraform operations : `plan`, `apply`, and `destroy`.
+Manage Terraform resources with a single pipeline using the wrapper, Terragrunt.